pause582/pause582/README.md

-- Yaharo!
+- やはろ!
 I'm Ayuki, a student in NTHU but still live in a small town in Tainan.
 -
 - Current Project:
 -   Project NNKIEH